ska-low/aavs_uv/docs/conversion.md

                         Output file format (uvx, uvfits, miriad, ms, uvh5, sdp).
 Can be comma separated for multiple formats.
   -c ARRAY_CONFIG, --array_config ARRAY_CONFIG
                         Array configuration YAML file.
-If supplied, will override aavs_uv internal array configs.
+If supplied, will override aa_uv internal array configs.
   -n TELESCOPE_NAME, --telescope_name TELESCOPE_NAME
                         Telescope name, e.g. 'aavs3'.
-If supplied, will attempt to use aavs_uv internal array config.
+If supplied, will attempt to use aa_uv internal array config.
   -s, --phase-to-sun    Re-phase to point toward Sun (the sun must be visible!).
 If flag not set, data will be phased
                         toward zenith.
   -j, --no_conj         Do not conjugate visibility data (note AAVS2 and AAVS3 require conjugation)